Arluigi/nbapredictor/README.md

 (To open this in Google Colab, click [here](https://githubtocolab.com/Arluigi/nbapredictor)!)

-# NBA Game Predictor

-This NBA predictor uses machine learning to forecast game outcomes based on team statistics.
-The model analyzes points, shooting, rebounds, and assists to predict which team will win.
+# The Evolution of NBA Scoring: A Deep Dive into the 3-Point Revolution

+An analysis of how NBA scoring has transformed over time, with a focus on the revolutionary impact of the 3-point shot, culminating in a predictive model for game outcomes.

 ## Overview

-The project analyzes NBA game data from 1946 to 2023, with a focus on:
+This project explores the NBA's scoring evolution from 1946 to 2023, examining:
+- The transformation of scoring patterns since the 3-point line's introduction
-- Historical trends in 3-point shooting
+- Historical trends in shooting accuracy and shot selection
+- The growing influence of 3-point shooting on team strategy
-- Evolution of scoring patterns
+- Modern scoring patterns and their impact on game outcomes
-- Team performance metrics
-- Game outcome predictions
+- Predictive modeling for game results

 ## Features

+- Comprehensive statistical analysis of NBA scoring evolution
-- Interactive game prediction interface
+- Interactive data visualizations showing historical trends
-- Team statistics comparison
+- Team performance comparisons across different eras
-- Historical data visualization
+- Game prediction system using modern team metrics
 - Machine learning model using Random Forest Classifier

 ## Requirements